All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Am I too thin for weight loss medication?

-If your BMI is below 27 but you have metabolic abnormalities (elevated blood sugar, high triglycerides, fatty liver), you may still benefit from GLP-1 medication.
+If your BMI is below 27 but you have metabolic abnormalities (improved blood sugar, high triglycerides, fatty liver), you may still benefit from GLP-1 medication.
 These drugs improve metabolic health beyond their weight loss effects.
 Ask your provider about treating your metabolic risk factors rather than just your weight.

 Will I need to take medication forever?

 Current evidence suggests that stopping GLP-1 medication leads to weight regain in most patients.
-However, some patients who make significant lifestyle changes may be able to reduce their dose or transition to a maintenance-level treatment.
+But some patients who make significant lifestyle changes may be able to reduce their dose or transition to a maintenance-level treatment.
 This is an evolving area of research. stopping GLP-1 medication

 Can weight loss medication affect fertility?